-We, each of our directors and executive officers and holders of substantially all of our common stock have entered into lock-up agreements with the underwriters.
+We, each of our directors and executive officers and holders of all of our common stock have entered into lock-up agreements with the underwriters.
 Under these agreements, subject to certain exceptions, we and each of these persons may not offer, sell, contract or agree to sell, hypothecate, pledge, grant any option to purchase or otherwise dispose of, directly or indirectly, any shares of common stock or any securities convertible into or exercisable or exchangeable for common stock, or publicly disclose the intention to do the same.
-These restrictions will be in effect for a period of 180 days after the date of this prospectus, in the case of holders of our common stock issued upon conversion of our preferred stock, or 360 days after the date of this prospectus, in the case of our directors, executive officers and other current holders of our common stock, subject in each case to extension in the circumstances described in the paragraph below.
-At any time and without public notice, UBS Securities LLC and Leerink Swann LLC, may, in their sole discretion, release some or all of the securities held by our executive officers, directors and the holders of all of our common stock from these lock-up agreements.
+These restrictions will be in effect for a period of 180 days after the date of this prospectus, in the case of us, certain holders of our common stock and holders of our common stock issued upon conversion of our preferred stock, or 360 days after the date of this prospectus, in the case of our directors, executive officers and other current holders of all of the remaining shares of our common stock, subject in each case to extension in the circumstances described below.
+At any time, UBS Securities LLC and Leerink Swann LLC, may, in their sole discretion, release some or all of the securities held by our executive officers, directors and the holders of all of our common stock from the lock-up agreements entered into with the underwriters.